Rutakara/Terra-Test/Terraform-README.md

          kubeadm join 172.31.25.133:6443 --token y2ywn7.ve672iddvw4tn6g4 \
         --discovery-token-ca-cert-hash sha256:f3c89c0b25ba219db3c098686b087a82881d23376787d2324ee9f0b0def02df4

- Take not of the token as it will be used later on.
+ Take note of the *kubeadm join* command and token.
+It will be used later on.

  Now, setup kubeconfig as follows: